esyede/rakit/packages/docs/data/requests.md

 The `csrf` middleware consults this list before checking the token, so a matching route is let through without one.
 Patterns support `*` as a wildcard (`api/*` covers `api/v1/accounts`, `api/v2/orders`, ...).
-The list is a server-side whitelist, mirroring Laravel's `VerifyCsrfToken::$except` — a client cannot opt out by sending a special header value.
+The list is a server-side whitelist, client cannot opt out by sending a special header value.

 <a id="uri-information"></a>
 ## URI Information